-This self drive tour is an awesome week in New Zealand to explore some of the major Highlights of the North Island.
-After experiencing the included, awesome activities you will rest in pre-booked accommodations at the end of a great day.
+This self drive tour is an awesome week in New Zealand to explore some of the major highlights of the North Island.
+After experiencing the included, iconic activities you will rest in pre-booked accommodations at the end of each great day.

-Explore the diversity of this amazing country on a fantastic route with stunning experiences.
+Explore the diversity of this extraordinary country on a fantastic route with stunning experiences.
 Enjoy!

 The details below are for each of the days where there is a major driving leg.

 Times and distances are based on ideal conditions at an average of 80 kph (45-55 mph approx) and without stops.
 Plan to take longer than the times listed below to allow time to explore and enjoy some stops.